hacklanta/deploy-goon/README.md

 Fair question.
 This is a task that's easily handled by doing some quick and dirty shell scripting, as I've obviously done.
 And this isn't my first time writing a script like this.
 I actually implemented a similar ruby-specific one called [unicorn-easy-restart](https://github.com/farmdawgnation/unicorn-easy-restart) awhile back.
 I decided I'm tired of re-inventing the wheel.
+I figured other people were as well.

 ## Who is I?

-My name is **Matt Farmer**, and I'm a member of Hacklanta.
-I'm a code curator for a handful of people these days, not the least of which is [Anchor Tab](http://anchortab.com) where I serve as Lead Engineer and where the genesis of this project originates from.
+My name is **Matt Farmer**.
+I'm a software engineer hailing from Atlanta, GA.
+I'm a member of Hacklanta.
+I'm a code curator for a handful of people these days, not the least of which is [Anchor Tab](http://anchortab.com) where I serve as Lead Engineer.
+You can read my ramblings at [my blog](http://farmdawgnation.com) and on my [twitter account](http://twitter.com/farmdawgnation).